How To Create A Daily Schedule You Love

 11:30am Lunch.
 Naptime for baby.

-12pm-12:45pm Independent playtime for toddler while I clean up.
-During this time I do the dishes, start laundry, and fold laundry if needed.
+12pm-12:45pm Independent playtime for the toddler while I clean up.
+During this part of the day, I usually have enough time to do the dishes, start a load of laundry, and fold laundry if needed.
 (I prefer to start laundry in the afternoon so I can wash all the dirty burp cloths from that morning before they get stinky.)

 1:30pm-3pm Toddler naptime.
-Feed baby and spend one on one time with him.
+Feed the baby and spend one-on-one time with him.
 I love this time of day because the house is quiet and I get that special time with my baby.

 2:30pm-3:30pm Baby naps.

-3pm-5pm Playtime for toddler.
-Tummy time and playing on mat for baby.
-I prep and make dinner then finish cleaning up.
+3pm-5pm Independent play time for the toddler.
+Tummy time and playing on the mat for the baby.
+I prep and make dinner, then finish cleaning up.

-Once a week we pick up groceries curbside during this time.
+Once a week, we go grocery shopping during this time.

-5pm-6pm Husband gets home and we have dinner together at the table.
+5pm-6pm Husband gets home, and we have dinner together at the table.
+This is a great opportunity for quality family time.

 6pm-6:30pm I clean the kitchen while my husband spends time with the kids.

-6:30pm-7:30pm My husband puts our toddler to bed and I put the baby to bed.
-We each have our own routines we do with them.
+6:30pm-7:30pm Bath time for both kids.
+My husband puts our toddler to bed, and I put the baby to bed.
+We each have our own bedtime routine that we do with them.
 I feed the baby again before he goes to sleep.

 7:30pm-10:30pm Free time!
-I like to workout then spend time with my husband until bed.
+I like to work out, then spend time with my husband until bedtime.

 10:30pm Bedtime.